 One important thing to understand when filtering on a date column is the difference between specific and relative dates:

 Specific dates are things like November 1, 2010, or June 3 – July 12, 2017; they always refer to the same date(s).

-If your Metabase administrators have created special named filters for the table you’re viewing they’ll appear at the top of the filter dropdown in purple text with a star next to them.
-These are called “segments,” and they’re shortcuts to filters that are commonly used in your organization.
+If your Metabase administrators have created special named filters for the table you’re viewing, they’ll appear at the top of the filter dropdown in purple text with a star next to them.
+These are called “segments,” and they’re shortcuts to a combination of filters that are commonly used in your organization.
 They might be called things like “Active Users,” or “Most Popular Products.”

 If your admins have created any named metrics that are specific to your company or organization, they will be in this dropdown under the Common Metrics section.
 These might be things like your company’s official way of calculating revenue.